elastic/ecs/rfcs/text/0017-remove-log-original.md

 As a breaking change, this would require timely communication to the Elastic Community.

+With respect to internal stakeholders, the following actons have been taken:

+- Reached out the Beats + Integrations teams: Filebeat has already taken action, thanks @P1llus

+- Reached out to Logs UI team: `logs.original` has now been superceed by `event.original` as fallback when `message`not available, thanks @weltenwort

+- Reached out to RAC: the reference [RAC Rule Registry](https://github.com/elastic/kibana/blob/master/x-pack/plugins/rule_registry/common/assets/field_maps/ecs_field_map.ts) has been acknowledged, thanks @jasonrhodes

 ## People

 The following are the people that consulted on the contents of this RFC.